RenzoKa/RenzoKa/README.md

 - 👀 I’m interested in finding a career that provides me freedom to make a living wherever and whenever it's convenient
 - 🌱 I’m currently learning HTML, CSS and JavaScript.
 All in all, basic web development at the moment
 - 👥 I’m looking to collaborate on projects begginer friendly that might contribute me with new skills
-- 📫 You can reach to me through my Github - RenzoKa or through my gmail - renzokawase2008@gmail.com
+- 📫 You can reach to me through my Github - @RenzoKa or through my gmail - renzokawase2008@gmail.com
 - ⚡ Fun fact: I have 2 loveable dogs